FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 any inner password.

 It is RECOMMENDED that provisioning be done via a TLS-based EAP methods.
-TLS provides for authentication of the EAP server, along with security and confidentiality of any provisioning data exchanged in the tunnel.
+TLS provides for authentication of the EAP server, along with integrity and confidentiality protection for any provisioning data exchanged in the tunnel.
 Similarly, if provisioning is done in a captive portal outside of EAP, EAP-TLS permits the EAP peer to run a full EAP authentication session while having nothing more than a few certificate authorities (CAs)